You are currently viewing Sanity: Humanism Is a Dualism

 From the back cover

-• Uncover why modern humanism creates the very problems it aims to solve
+• See how modern humanism creates the very problems it aims to solve

 Why are we edging toward World War III?
-Our planet has sufficient sustainable resources, so the culprit seems to be cultural and philosophical.
-The post-religious West dogmatically wields its moral values, preaching rationality while failing to recognize the limits of our dualistic thinking.
+Our planet has sufficient sustainable resources, so the culprit must be cultural and philosophical.
+The post-religious West has traded its subjectivity for an “objective” utopia.
+Ego-tripping humanists, boasting compassion and rationality, are dangerously deceived by dualistic dogma.

 Sanity delves into the nature of consciousness to show why science alone cannot answer existential questions.
 How should we address them instead?
-Rather than absolving ourselves with good intentions, we need more common sense, guided by a philosophy that bridges Western rationality and Eastern nondualism.
+Rather than absolving ourselves with good intentions, we need more common sense, guided by a philosophy bridging East and West—nonduality and reason.

-Rational nondualism, as championed by Marcel Eschauzier, offers a groundbreaking synthesis of these two philosophical traditions.
-With zeal and dexterity, Eschauzier explains why nonduality is not a choice but a fact—and why understanding this has never been more urgent.”
+Rational nondualism, as championed by Marcel Eschauzier, offers a trailblazing synthesis of these philosophical traditions.
+With zeal and dexterity, Eschauzier shows why nonduality is not a choice but a fact—and why realizing this has never been more urgent.”

 What readers say